-The City's financial instruments consist of cash and cash equivalents, investments in treasury bonds, and accounts receivable.
+The City's financial instruments consist of cash and cash equivalents, investments in certificates of deposit, and accounts receivable.
 The estimated fair value of cash, cash equivalents, investments, and accounts receivable approximate their carrying amounts due to the short-term nature of these instruments.